 Note: The case is ONLY for Official Original Strap, NOT for elite straps or any other 3rd-party head strap.

 Not always.
-Minor warrants may not prevent you from getting a passport, but felony warrants or unpaid child support over $2,500 can result in a denial.
+Minor warrants typically don’t block a passport application.
+But felony warrants or unpaid child support over $2,500 can result in a denial under the U.S. Passport Denial Program (22 U.S.C. § 2714a).

-4. Do foreign countries check for U.S. warrants?
+Do foreign countries check for U.S. bench warrants?

 Yes, in many cases.
-Your lawyer may be able to request a hearing to resolve the issue or have the warrant quashed without you being taken into custody.
+Your attorney may request a hearing to address the issue directly, or file a motion to have the warrant quashed without you being taken into custody first.

-A bench warrant itself is not a crime, but it indicates failure to comply with court orders, which can lead to additional penalties or charges.
+A bench warrant isn’t a criminal offense on its own.
+But it signals that you didn’t comply with a court order, and ignoring it long enough can lead to additional penalties or charges.

 🧠 Final Thoughts